 September 7, 2018

-The Wilder School officially dedicated the opening of the renovated Raleigh Building on August 30, celebrating our newest property with a ribbon-cutting ceremony.
+The Wilder School officially dedicated the renovated Raleigh Building on August 30, celebrating our newest property with a ribbon-cutting ceremony.

 Interim Dean Susan Gooden, Ph.D., was joined by Governor L. Douglas Wilder, VCU President Michael Rao, Ph.D., and Robert Holsworth, Ph.D., member of VCU’s Board of Visitors, to formally mark the new building by cutting a Wilder School-blue ribbon that hung between the front door’s two columns with oversized scissors.